imako7777-stack/flight-data-analysis-python/README.md

 - Control Flow (Loops & Conditions)
 - Graphics Module (for visualization)

----

-## 📂 How to Run the Project
-1. Clone the repository or download the files
-2. Ensure Python is installed on your system
 3. Place the CSV data files in the same directory as the script
 4. Run the program using: